Twins-Diwakar-Sharma/BomberMenAI/README.md

 # BomberMenAI
 PvP Bomberman game
-This is a game that someone else created.

 ## Description
 It is a classic bomberman game in which 2 players try to kill each other using bombs.